calaldees/teachingWorkshops/teacherEducation/computingAcrossCurriculum.md

     * 3d modelling -> 3d printing
     * https://woodgears.ca/
     * Create [SVG](https://en.wikipedia.org/wiki/Scalable_Vector_Graphics#Example) with code?
 Badge/Ticket example?
-        * Edit and SVG as a text file - Like mail-merge, but with SVG's + regex)
+        * Edit and SVG as a text file - Like mail-merge, but with SVG's + regex
             1. Load [Inkscape](https://inkscape.org/)
-            2. Draw a square and some text (with different colours)
+            2. Draw a square and add some text (with different colours)
             3. Save as SVG
             4. Load up SVG in a text editor
             5. Edit the SVG text + colours